 Back in the day, in order to create a piece of music, you needed to pass audio signal from an instrument or microphone through your mixing desk and then onto a tape deck.
 This required a lot of equipment in a large room, because aside from the mixing desk, you needed to process each audio signal to get your sounds to “mix” together nicely.

 The act of “processing” these audio signals in a mix included EQ and compression, these are the basic requirements when looking for a good plugin.
 But if you want to add space, you needed to add reverb or delay.
 Then comes a host of other effects like phasers and flangers to make the job easier.
-In some cases, these were large devices that took up an entire corners of aroom.
+In some cases, these were large devices that took up an entire corners of a room.

 All of these effects were analog hardware devices that would literally be “plugged in” to your mixing console.
 Hence the term “plug-in.”
 But these hardware plugins, as they were called, had a certain kind of sound to them that shaped music into what we know today.
 In order to get that sound, you’d needed to get the exact hardware and a mixing console.
 But you’d also need a big room to fit it in (and multiple thousands of dollars to afford them).